rosettatype/design-regression/_posts/2026-07-17-multilingual-directional-signage-in-indian-metros.md

 <aside id="sn:sn3">Kolkata Metro employs two distinct wayfinding systems.
 The analysis presented here focuses on the older, legacy signage, as newer stations have adopted an updated design.</aside>

-<aside id="sn:sn4">The visual data comprised original photographs taken specifically for this study, photographs taken by friends and family, and photographs sourced from [Wikimedia Commons](Wikimedia Commons).</aside>
+<aside id="sn:sn4">The visual data comprised original photographs taken specifically for this study, photographs taken by friends and family, and photographs sourced from <a href="https://commons.wikimedia.org/">Wikimedia Commons</a>.</aside>

 <aside id="sn:sn5">A similar linguistic strategy, balancing regional identity with broader domestic and universal comprehension, is employed across the majority of the metro networks examined in this study.</aside>